 The original trees from 1959 were planted in High Park, around the Grenadier Pond.
 Today, the mature trees rise way above the crowds, creating a canopy of pretty flowers over the path.
 This is the most popular destination for sakura hanami in the city.
 It even has a special website where you can get bloom updates.

 If you are a hard-core cherry blossom enthusiast, High Park is the place for you.
+I decided to visit on a Monday, cutting is close to the end of the blooming season.
+Still, the crowds were here, but so were the blooms!
 If you can deal with the masses of tourists and locals alike, bonus points for you.
-I decided to visit on a Monday, cutting is close to the end of the blooming season.
-Still, the crowds were still here, but so were the blooms!

-As this is the most popular spot to see cherry blossoms in Toronto, signage and directions are in abundance, making it easy to find.
+Since this park is the most popular spot to see cherry blossoms in Toronto, signage and directions are abundant, making them easy to find.

 Trinity Bellwoods Park

 The blooms were not as good here, although I got here probably a bit too late in the season.
 Many of the flowers were already gone, but there was still plenty to admire.
 While not as popular as High Park, this is probably the second more visited place to see cherry blossoms in Toronto

 University of Toronto (UofT)

-While the cherry trees here are very obvious when in bloom, most people tend to flock to High Park to see them.
-As part of the university campus, I think they create a more striking canvas against the buildings and the streets.
+While the cherry trees here are very obvious when in bloom, most people flock to High Park to see them.
+As part of the university campus, they create a more striking canvas against the buildings and the streets.

 By the time I got here, the blossoms were all gone.
-This means that not all spots in the city are going to bloom at the same time.
+This means that not all spots in the city will bloom at the same time.
 Keep that in mind when planning your trip.

 If you’re looking for even more places to find cherry blossoms in Toronto, you’re in luck.
 Just as pretty and not overrun with crowds are the 30 sakura trees on Toronto’s island.
 The best part about this spot is that you can make a day of it and get great views of the city skyline.

 Other blossoms to rave about